inBeat/inbeat-website/content/top-influencers/tiktok/gardening/united-states/chicago/_index.md

 ---
-title: Top 10 Gardening TikTok Influencers In Chicago In 2023
+title: Top 10 Gardening TikTok Influencers In Chicago In 2024
 description: >-
-  Find top gardening TikTok influencers in Chicago in 2023.
+  Find top gardening TikTok influencers in Chicago in 2024.
 Most popular hashtags: #gardening #garden #fyp #plants.
 platform: TikTok
 hits: 4
-text_top: Discover the best TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 4 TikTok influencers like this in Chicago, United States for you to connect with.
+text_bottom: Our database aggregates 4 TikTok influencers like this in Chicago, United States for you to pitch.
 profiles:
   - username: "antifaterrorists"
     fullname: >-